luci/luci-go/analysis/README.md

 portal as cron jobs run through the /admin/ endpoint attract the default timeout of 1 minute, instead of the 10 minute timeout of the /internal/ endpoint (hit by GAE cron jobs when they are actually executing).

+`-buganizer-mode` is needed when running cron jobs that create/update buganizer issues (e.g. update-analysis-and-bugs).
+Set the mode to `disable` to prevent the cron job from filing buganizer bugs.

 Note that `-config-local-dir` is required only if you plan on modifying config and loading it into Cloud Datastore via the read-config cron job accessible via